About

 I live in Oregon, which is on the West coast of the US.
 I grew up in Southern Oregon, on a farm in the woods.

-I’m constantly interested in new ideas and making connections between ideas, especially ones that don’t seem related to most people.
+My neurodivergent brain is constantly making connections between ideas, especially ones that don’t seem related to most people.
 I seek novelty, which can look like “shiny object syndrome”, but it’s a deep need for me to absorb novel stimuli and make sense of them.
-The result is that I have a broad and eclectic history of minor and major obsessions with different philosophies, systems, frameworks, hobbies, etc. I post random stuff that interests me on my ideation blog.
+The result is that I have a broad and eclectic history of minor and major obsessions with different philosophies, systems, frameworks, hobbies, etc.

 In 2014, I married someone who was in prison, and was a prison wife for 7 years.
 It was an overwhelming, painful, and transformative experience that shattered my understanding of “America” by exposing me to the most dysfunctional and trauma-inducing institution we have.
 After he got out and our marriage fell apart, I had to finally face my fearful-avoidant attachment wounding.